lainemarrah/DMPipeline/README.md

 * Breakdancer: https://github.com/genome/breakdancer
 * DMFinder: https://github.com/rmarduga/DMFinder

+All of the above should be located in your $PATH.

 Scripts to download:
 * convert_cns_to_bed.py: https://github.com/AmpliconSuite/AmpliconSuite-pipeline/blob/master/scripts/convert_cns_to_bed.py
 * bam2cfg.pl: https://github.com/genome/breakdancer/blob/master/perl/bam2cfg.pl
 * breakdancer2vcf.py: https://github.com/rmarduga/DMFinder/blob/master/tools/breakdancer2vcf.py

-Make sure these scripts are located in the directory DMPipeline/scripts and are executable (may need to run chmod u+x [SCRIPT NAME]).
+All of the above scripts should be located in the directory DMPipeline/scripts and executable (may need to run chmod u+x [SCRIPT NAME]).

 **Setup**